From OpenClaw to Hermes Agent

 1.3 config.yaml: Permission Model

 OpenClaw’s tool permissions were managed through textual descriptions in AGENTS.md — essentially relying on the LLM to self-enforce.
-Hermes tightens this at the config layer, controlling available toolsets via the toolsets field in config.yaml:
+Hermes tightens this at the config layer, controlling which toolsets are disabled via agent.disabled_toolsets in config.yaml, while Telegram credentials go in .env:

 # ~/.hermes/config.yaml (excerpt)